How Do I Cancel My Business?

 Unless you cancel or dissolve the business, an assumption cannot be made by any third party that the business no longer exists.

-We have had a few clients who had stopped business operations but didn’t file a cancellation or dissolve their businesses with the Province.
-Revenue Canada imposed revenues to the business based on the previous tax filings.
-When individuals stated that the business was no longer in operation without proof of the canceled business, Revenue Canada required audits to verify the business was no longer operational.
-This included clients being required to provide historic details of suppliers, bank account information; client lists etc. to ensure the business is no longer operational.
+We have had a few clients who had stopped business operations but didn’t file a cancellation or dissolution to close the business with the Province.
+Revenue Canada imposed revenues to the business based on the previous tax filings, and there may be tax implications for an active business or corporation.
+When these business owners stated that the business was no longer in operation without proof of the cancelled business, Revenue Canada required audits to verify the business was no longer operational.
+This included business owners being required to provide historic details of suppliers, bank account information; client lists etc. to ensure the business is no longer operational.
 This can happen years after the business has been closed.

 Liability